Dfte/Easytube.py/README.md

 # Easytube.py

 Easytube.py is a Python 3.6 script that allows you to download contents (sounds and/or videos) from YouTube very easily.
 The tool is using the pytube library and the ffmpeg tool.
-You will need both these items to run the script (CF the install.sh file).
+You will need both these items to run the script so before doing anything please launch the instal.sh script.

 You can download three types of contents : audios, videos and playlists.